taneset/Bert-conf-paper/README.md

 # Bert-conf-paper
 The implementation of paper submitted ACS.
 # Abstract
 The transformer-based models have remarkably improved the performance of many natural language processing tasks in recent years.
 However, their input length is a limitation of these models, mainly due to the computational complexity of the attention.
-Inspired by the human tendency to ignore many words during a reading comprehension task, we experiment with the effect of
+Inspired by the human tendency to ignore many words during a reading comprehension task, we experiment with the effect of removing tokens from a sequence on prediction performance for sentiment analysis.
+In this preliminarypaper, we analyze a length reducing system based on layer-level attention scores to see what percentage of input length is required to obtain a reasonable amount of accuracy in a sentiment analysis task.
+We show that the filtering system based on BERT allows us to reduce sequences lengths of up to 99% in a sentiment analysis task while still obtaining 70% accuracy.